|Teaching method||Contact hours|

 |Dr. Juscelino Tovar|

 Language of instruction:

 The main focus of the course is to have the students perform in a group, working on a longer project task.
 The project steps involve innovation process, literature search, planning, experimental work, evaluation and reporting.
-In parallel, a business plan is created which is based on the developed product.
 The projects are undertaken in collaboration with local start-ups or SMEs in the food field where the companies suggest topics on which the student innovation process is based.

 After successful completion of this course students are expected to be able to: